-Underlying any claim for the recovery of antiquities in the US is a single, fundamental rule: under US law, no one, not even a good-faith purchaser, may obtain good title to stolen property.
 When US law is applicable, a true owner always has the right to reclaim stolen property, unless barred by the statute of limitations or other technical defences.
 To exercise this right, a plaintiff must first establish that it owns the property in question.

 First, the foreign government claimant must prove that the object in the defendant's hands is, in fact, the stolen item.
 A foreign government plaintiff must also demonstrate that at the time the objects were discovered in and removed from its territory, there were laws in place that clearly vested the government with ownership rights, or some other proprietary interest, in the objects.
 Virtually all 'art-rich' countries have enacted laws, mostly in the early twentieth century, declaring that anything found in or under the ground, even if not yet discovered, is owned by the government.
 These laws, called 'patrimony laws', are usually the key to establishing the foreign government's ownership.
 Export laws are considered part of a country's internal policing regulations, and generally are not enforced by the courts of other countries.
 Only foreign laws clearly establishing that the government owns everything found in or under the ground will be applied in US courts.